yvendee/emailscrapper/README.md

 # emailscrapper

+## IMPORTANT:
+  The versions of Google Chrome and Chrome Driver need to be compatible and match each other.
 ## Step 1, Installing and get the path of Google Chrome on Windows and macOS is straightforward.
 Here are the steps for each operating system:

 ### macOS: